introduction-to-python-bsuir-2019/PythonHomework/README.md

 Utility wrapes into distribution package with setuptools.
 This package exports CLI utility named rss-reader.

-To generate distribution package (setuptool and wheel must be installed):
+To generate distribution package (setuptool and wheel must be installed).
 Launch:

 ``` python3 setup.py sdist bdist_wheel```

 In the ./dist repo you'll find a .tar and .whl files.

 Wheel package for the second iteration task